This is part 1 of the smart libraries series looking at smart devices and interactivity in the library.

 The third party integrations (the Alexa equivalent of apps) are known as ‘skills’ and include a bunch of different information sources, smart home integrations and utilities with more being added every day.

 In terms of third party skills, the UK list is still quite sparse.
-And also, annoyingly, there’s currently no IFTTT integration available in the UK though apparently this will be available soon.
+And also, annoyingly, there’s currently no IFTTT integration available in the UK though apparently this will be available soon (Update: As of mid-December 2016, Alexa now supports IFTTT commands in the UK.
+Woot).

 The skills available vary from quiz and fact apps like the UK Driving Theory Quiz to local train and bus info and my current favourite, Short Bedtime Story which provides a personalised bed time story (presumably for younger users but still fun to play with).